 The impact?
 The company now has $50K in variable compensation to allocate towards top performers.

-If you turn your attention to the payouts for 150% quota attainment, you will see the top rep in figure 2 makes $325K compared with $250K in figure 1.
+If you turn your attention to the payouts for 150% quota attainment, you will see the top rep in figure 2 makes $325K, compared to $250K in figure 1.

 You may be thinking the 5% higher CoR in figure 2 disproves the model.
 There are 2 reasons why this is an incorrect assumption: